A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: The complete mathematical formulation in the no-spin-hardening case

 where we recall that

 We then reformulate the problem as follows: find $w=(u,\PL,\gamma_p)\in \SFH^1(0,T;\SFZ)$ such that $w(0)=0$,\, $\dot{w}(t)\in \SFW$ for a.e. $t\in [0,T]$ where we let

 equipped with the norms

-Now, for the existence of a solution to the problem (\ref{wf-new1}) following Hahn-Reddy \cite[Theorem 7.3]{Han-ReddyBook}, we only need to check that the bilinear form $\ba$ is coercive in $\SFW$.
-Following the coercivity inequality in (\ref{coercive-a}), we immediately get a positive constant $C= C(m_0,\mu,\alpha_1,L_c,\Omega)>0$ such that
+Now, for the existence of a solution to the problem (\ref{wf-new1}) following Theorem \ref{han-reddy-theo}), we only need to check that the bilinear form $\ba$ is coercive in $\SFW$.
+Following the coercivity inequality obtained in (\ref{coercive-a}), we immediately get a positive constant $C= C(m_0,\mu,\alpha_1,L_c,\Omega)>0$ such that

 But this estimate is not enough to establish coercivity.
 Indeed, the skew-symmetric (spin) part $\skew q$ of $q$ is not controlled locally. .2truecm Motivated by the well-posedness question for precursors to this model \cite{NCA, EBONEFF}, Neff et al. \cite{NPW2011-1, NPW2012-1, NPW2012-2, NPW2014}, derived a new inequality extending Korn's first inequality to incompatible tensor fields, namely there exists a constant $C(\Omega)>0$ such that